IveliseSola/basicReactApp/README.md

 #### **General**

-CDVG is a memory game, it lets you click on an image to earn points, but if yout click on any more than once your *Current Score* wil be reseted.
-Your *Best Score* save your progress.
+CDVG is a memory game, it lets you click on an image to earn points, but if yout click on any more than once your *Current Score* wil be reset, the *Best Score* save your progress.

 #### Technology
 1. React